 We continue to draw attention to the increase in children living with cohabiting parents and the decrease in children living with married parents, because the research shows a child’s living arrangements matter for a host of outcome measures.

-The 2016 Census release on the living arrangements of children reported on two-parent families, distinguishing between intact (biological and adoptive parents) and stepparents.
-For the first time since 1981, the Census 2016 release of family data did not report the distinction between married and common-law parent families with regards to children’s living arrangements.2 Cardus Family made a special request and purchased this data, recognizing that this information is collected and analyzed by other countries, such as the United Kingdom and the United States.3
+The 2016 census release on the living arrangements of children reported on two-parent families, distinguishing between intact (biological and adoptive parents) and stepparents.
+However, for the first time since 1981, the census release did not report the distinction between married and common-law-parent families.

 Why Distinguish Between Married and Cohabiting Parents?

 Ultimately, according to much research, marriage is the gold standard for raising children: